 This video shows ten of the bus stop bypasses for bikes in Assen.
 They're not especially good "cherry picked" examples but simply the ten nearest my home.
+Most are alongside normal roads, one is alongside a bus road.
 All are within a couple of km and they were videoed in half an hour early last Friday morning.
 They're entirely typical of normal cycling infrastructure quality in this area.

 Don't combine buses and bikes

 Bicycles don't travel on this road at all

 but are behind the noise barrier.
 Watch